 Jungle Bells at San Diego Zoo was supposed to start at the end of November but it’s been pushed to December.
 Dates are currently set (but subject to change) for December 4-6, 11-23, 25-Jan.
 3. The celebration includes lighted displays, seasonal food, live animal presentations, holiday decor, and more.

 ACCESS MY EXCLUSIVE SAN DIEGO ZOO DISCOUNTI have unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo ticket seller.
-Request the details by email or text SDZOO* to buy online now.
+Grab it now with password lajollamom or text SDZOO* to buy online now.
 I believe it’s the lowest price you’ll find!

 SeaWorld San Diego Red, White, & Blue Salute / Christmas Celebration